StiventoUser/Restaurant/Restaurant/ReadMe.txt

 notify(): generates an event
 waitFor(): blocks current thread until the specific event

-**Dish: represents a prepared dish
+**DishInfo: represents a prepared dish dishName [getset]: the dish name

-**Logger: a thread-safe class to output data with displaying time offset
+**Logger: a thread-safe class to output data with displaying time offset operator<< : redirects output to the cout